 Talking about death in a death-phobic and death-denying culture can certainly be a challenge.
 Willow’s interactive, fillable tool, will help you start and keep having fruitful end-of-life planning conversations.
 Learn more about this too and make your end-of-life planning conversations a powerful gateway to connect.

 Whether you’re aware of it or not, your past informs your present.
 Previous experiences you’ve had with illness, dying, death, grief, and how someone was cared for after they died, have undoubtedly impacted you in some way, shape or form.
 Every aspect of a death has likely influenced your sense of what’s possible and what’s not for any and all aspects of your own death and dying.

 Last summer, my five siblings (and partners and adult children) and I got together for a weekend, away from the city to begin talking about how we want to be cared for after we die.
 I realized that while they are my next of kin, we had never talked about what’s important for me around my after-death care, nor did I know what they wanted.

 I was excited and nervous to facilitate our family conversation.
 I’d never been in charge of such a personal and intimate process.
-I used several of the tools that are now available to you in our 7 Tools for Making Sense of Life & Death: a workbook to explore the reality of your mortality.
-Like the progression in the workbook, we began gently, and worked our way to questions that can be more emotionally charged.
+I used several of the tools that are available to you in Willow’s 7 Tools for Making Sense of Life & Death online program and workbook.
+Like the progression inside these tools, we began gently, and worked our way to questions that can be more emotionally charged.
 It was one particular set of questions that opened the floodgates during our time together.

 Sixteen years after our parents died—five months apart from each other—it was the first time we opened up about how we were each impacted by what did and didn’t happen.
 Honouring their wishes, but counter to our cultural traditions, we had no funerals, nor any immediate post-death rituals.
 For each of my parents we had a low-key celebration of life a few weeks after their death.